iame-uni-bonn/final-project-niklasniedermeier-1/README.md

-# Tool for the application of algorithmic trading strategies
+# Evaluation of Trading Strategies